Patala, Uttar Pradesh

-Patala is a town and a nagar panchayat in Ghaziabad district in the Indian state of Uttar Pradesh.
+Patla is a town and a nagar panchayat in Ghaziabad district in the Indian state of Uttar Pradesh.

+Patala is mostly inhabited by Jats, who commonly use the surname Naresh.

 Demographics

 As of the 2001 Census of India, Patala had a population of 9,730.
 Males constitute 54% of the population and females 46%.
-Patala has an average literacy rate of 61%, higher than the national average of 59.5%: male literacy is 70%, and female literacy is 51%.
+Patala has an average literacy rate of 61%, which is higher than the national average of 59.5%.
+Male literacy is 70%, and female literacy is 51%.
 In Patala, 14% of the population is under 6 years of age.